MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 ### Allow the user to cancel the skill

 The main dialog overrides the default behavior of the _on continue dialog_ method to allow the user to cancel the current skill, if any.
-The method:
+Within the method:

-- If there is an active skill and the user sends an "abort" message, cancel all dialogs and queue the main dialog to restart from the beginning.
+- If there's an active skill and the user sends an "abort" message, cancel all dialogs and queue the main dialog to restart from the beginning.
 - Then, call the base implementation of the _on continue dialog_ method to continue processing the current turn.

 #### [C#](#tab/cs)